CHAMPIONSHIP FORMAT

 Members can use one race of their own choice as one of their championship counters, where at least 4 members complete that race.
 You must still complete one S, M & Long race from the list above to complete the championship.
 Scoring will be on the same basis as the rest of the championship.
 Inclusion of a particular race by one member does not require the other members racing on that day to do likewise.
 The ‘open’ race does not have to be identified ahead of time, but once the Open race option has been used, it will remain as the counter for that individual.

-To qualify for the championship ranking club members must volunteer to marshal at one of the club organised races in addition to competing in the selected championship races.
+To qualify for the championship ranking club members must volunteer to marshal at one of the club organised races or have helped with the organisation and/or running of other club events or sessions such as: junior training; senior training/social runs; committee membership; the MWMH; social events etc.

 Prizes